-The aim of which is to replace the existing airwave radio system and deliver a flexible communication system that can be used by all emergency services.
+The aim of which is to replace the existing Airwave radio system and deliver a flexible communication system that can be used by all emergency services.

 Current progress at a national level - The Police Service continues to work hard with the Home Office to prepare for ESMCP.
-The national business case and benefits plan is currently being redrafted and is expected to be presented to the Home Office April 2021 for review and consideration of Emergency Services operational and organisational viability and affordability.
-There will be dual running of the current Airwave product alongside ESMCP services to ensure above all that the technology continues to provide a safe environment for our staff to work.
-As a result of the business case review and subsequent redraft it is currently anticipated that the current Airwave service will be switched off by 2025/26.
+The national business case and benefits plan is currently being redrafted and is expected to be presented to the Home Office Major Projects Review Group in July 21 for review and consideration of Emergency Services operational and organisational viability and affordability.
+There will be dual running of the current Airwave product alongside ESMCP services to ensure above all, that the technology continues to provide a safe environment for our staff to work.
+As a result of the business case review and subsequent redraft it is currently anticipated that the existing Airwave service will be switched off nationally by December 2026.

-Current progress at a local level - Regional meetings have continued and a temporary Regional Delivery Team are in the process of coming together to support the local change leads and manage the transfer from legacy Airwave technology to the new Emergency Services Network (ESN).
+Current progress at a local level - Regional meetings have continued, and a temporary Regional Delivery Team are in the process of coming together to support the local change leads and manage the transfer from legacy Airwave technology to the new Emergency Services Network

+(ESN).
 Several work packages are being undertaken at a local and regional level to map current processes to enable a detailed transition plan to be in place regarding the change in technology.

 ICT have completed a refresh of Airwave terminals to ensure Suffolk have a resilient and reliable fleet of handsets until transition to the Emergency Services Network.
+We continue to engage with both CCR staff and front-line officers who are the main users of these systems.